AdityaGautam-hash/hr-analytics-attrition/README.md

 # HR Analytics — Employee Attrition Dashboard

 ## Project Overview
 Analyzed IBM HR Analytics dataset of 1,470 employees to identify key drivers of employee attrition.
-Built an end-to-end pipeline covering Python EDA, MySQL database with analytical SQL queries, and an interactive Power BI dashboard.
+Built an end-to-end analytics pipeline covering Python EDA, SQL-based analysis, and an interactive Power BI dashboard to uncover key attrition drivers.

 ## Problem Statement
 The company has a 16.12% attrition rate — higher than the industry average of 10-12%.
 The goal was to identify which departments, age groups, and work conditions are driving employees to leave, and provide actionable recommendations to HR.